osuosl/ganeti_webmgr/docs/source/usage/clusters.rst

 A cluster can be added with only its hostname and port, but a username and password for the cluster are required if you want to make changes to it.
-Clusters added without a valid username and password appear in :doc:`/cluster-read-only` where you can only change aspects of the cluster that are local to Ganeti Web Manager's database.
+Clusters added without a valid username and password appear in :doc:`cluster-read-only` where you can only change aspects of the cluster that are local to Ganeti Web Manager's database.

 :doc:`permissions` can be edited manually or you can use the